Five Strategies To Help You Learn How To Stand Up For Yourself

 Why is standing up for what is right important?

 Humans are social animals, and we are all tasked with caring for our society.
-That might mean protecting the environment, maintaining cultural values, or advocating for others, among many other things.
+That might mean defending the environment, maintaining cultural values, or advocating for others, among many other things.
 While humans have needed society to survive since its earliest days, many prioritize self-interest over the greater good.
 Standing up for what’s right can help defray the impact of selfish or ignorant individuals and secure the rights entitled to every human.
 In addition, people’s preconceived notions can often fall out of sync with reality, and standing up for what’s right can help make others aware of their misunderstanding.

 - Previous Article